njleach/njleach.github.io/_posts/2020-12-17-How-long-left?.md

 ## Thoughts
 This was an interesting, albeit slightly too time-consuming exercise.
 It's nice to see that the FaIR ensemble gives comparable results to the far more complex CMIP6 models used in the CarbonBrief analysis.
 In the future I'll likely update the GWI (and therefore the constrained ensemble) computation to use the HadCRUT5 dataset and associated observational uncertainty.
 I'd have thought the impact of this would be to slightly increase the amount of warming projected by the ensemble, since HadCRUT5 is a little warmer than the 5-dataset mean I've used thus far.

+At the end of this type of analysis, I feel it's important to emphasize that while the 1.5 and 2.0 &deg;C targets are incredibly important due to their political significance - hence why I've used them in this analysis, they are not physical thresholds (or tipping points) beyond which the impacts of global warming suddenly get a lot worse.
+From a physical point of view, the impacts at 1.49 &deg;C warming are near identical to those at 1.51 &deg;C. For this reason, the mitigation goal is simply get emissions down as quickly as is possible to do equitably, and avoid much warming as is possible, regardless of whether we make or miss these specific temperature targets.

 ### References
 <a id="1"><sup>1</sup></a>